brandongregory/dndhelp/src/roleplaying/using-stage-plays.md

 When bad guys kidnap the duke, only one man can save him: Karate Bard, the adventurer who is both a Monk and a Bard.
 Aided by Clarence the Bloodthirsty Cleric and Fionna the Fairy Barbarian, the play is pretty much 5 minutes of setup and 1 hour of fighting stunts.

-**Using this play** – A perfect participation opportunity for a Monk or a Bard, or anyone else.
+**Using this play** – This is a perfect participation opportunity for a Monk, Bard, or anyone else.
 Run it as a series of battles, tracking things normally.
 The constant fighting on stage is also a great cover for any fighting the party may have to do.
 (Pro tip: Fionna the Fairy Barbarian can be played by anyone.
 In fact, the bigger, the funnier.)